Vermont

 Landlord Obligations

-Under 9 V.S.A.
-4460, landlords must provide rental units that are safe, clean, and fit for habitation.
+9 V.S.A.
+4460 governs a landlord's right of entry, generally requiring at least 48 hours' notice before entering a rental unit for inspections, repairs, or showings.
 While a Ring doorbell is not a required security device, landlords who choose to install them on rental property exteriors should:

 - Disclose the presence of recording devices to all tenants